joemmalatesta/HackerLink/README.md

 - UI Overhaul
 - Make it responsive (im cooked)
 - Make sure when publishing form, a new ID is being created and that the old one is added to the old list if there are responses for it
-- Add deletion / edit for questions in (app) without breaking shit
+- Add deletion / edit for form questions in (app) without breaking shit

 ### Issues
 - Right now my [event] slug sometimes redirects to favicon.png and messes up the routing. see [issue](https://github.com/sveltejs/kit/issues/3748) - Hasn't really been an issue.
 - Unexpected json when publishing more than once (something to do with use:enhance perhaps?)
-- Weird side effect, `options` not changing when selecting same type back to back..
+- Weird side effect, `options` not changing when selecting same type back to back.. `(app)/form/page.svelte`
--
+- Keyboard navigation is kind of broken right now.

 ## Design